 - Amalgam fillings – In amalgam fillings, the dentist uses a mixing machine to prepare it before filling the cavity.
 The most widely-used amalgam is silver-colored, and dentists have been using it to fix tooth decay problems for over a millennium now, according to the National Institutes of Health (NIH).

-Get Your Dental Filling at Lovett Dental Pearland Today
+Schedule a Dental Filling Appointment at Lovett Dental Pearland Today

 Tooth decay causes cavities, compromising the integrity of your teeth.
 At Lovett Dental Pearland, we offer restorative dentistry services, including dental fillings, to protect your teeth from further damage.
 If you or your loved ones struggle with tooth decay, reach out to our team of dentists today.
 Contact Lovett Dental Pearland at 281-416-5844 to get started on treatment.